Fano varieties of cubic fourfolds containing a plane: Introduction

 \section{Introduction}

+In this paper we investigate the geometry of the Fano variety of lines on a cubic fourfold containing a plane and its relation to moduli spaces of sheaves on K3 surfaces.
+Our approach is based on techniques arising from recent work by Kuznetsov on semiorthogonal decompositions of the derived category of coherent sheaves.

-The moduli space $\kc$ of \emph{cubic fourfolds} (i.e., smooth hypersurfaces of degree $3$ in $\PP^5$) is a quasi-projective variety of dimension $20$.
-As pointed out in \cite{H2}, a way to produce divisors in $\kc$ is to consider \emph{special} cubic fourfolds, that is cubic fourfolds containing an algebraic surface not homologous to a complete intersection.
-More precisely, let $Y$ be a special cubic fourfold such that $H^4(Y,\ZZ)$ contains a primitive rank-$2$ sublattice $L$ generated by $H^2$, the self-intersection of the hyperplane section, and an algebraic surface $T$.
+A \emph{cubic fourfold} is a smooth complex hypersurface of degree $3$ in $\PP^5$.
+The moduli space $\kc$ of cubic fourfolds is a quasi-projective variety of dimension $20$ (\cite{H2}).
+A way to produce divisors in $\kc$ is to consider \emph{special} cubic fourfolds, namely cubic fourfolds containing an algebraic surface not homologous to a complete intersection.
+More precisely, a cubic fourfold $Y$ is special if $\co^4(Y,\ZZ)$ contains a primitive rank-$2$ sublattice $L$ generated by $H^2$, the self-intersection of the hyperplane section, and an algebraic surface $T$.
 If $d$ is a positive integer, $Y$ is contained in the divisor $\kc_d\subseteq\kc$ if there exists $L$ as above and the matrix representing the intersection form on $L$ has determinant $d$.
 Under some assumptions on $d$, $\kc_d$ is non-empty and irreducible (see \cite{H2}).
 The basic example we deal with in this paper is $\kc_8$, the divisor parametrizing cubic fourfolds containing a plane (\cite{H2,V}).

-The \emph{Fano variety of lines} $F(Y)$ of a cubic fourfold $Y$ (i.e., the variety parametrizing the lines in $Y$) is a projective irreducible symplectic manifold of dimension $4$.
+The \emph{Fano variety of lines} $F(Y)$ of a cubic fourfold $Y$ is the variety parametrizing the lines in $Y$.
+It is a projective irreducible symplectic complex manifold of dimension $4$.
 A classical result of Beauville and Donagi \cite{BD} says that $F(Y)$ is deformation equivalent to the Hilbert scheme $\mathrm{Hilb^2}(S)$ of length-$2$ $0$-dimensional subschemes of a K3 surface $S$ of degree $14$.
-In other words, $F(Y)$ can be deformed to a fine moduli space of stable sheaves on $S$.
+In other words, $F(Y)$ can be deformed to a moduli space of stable sheaves on $S$.

-As the moduli space of smooth projective K3 surfaces is $19$-dimensional, $F(Y)$ cannot always be isomorphic to a moduli space of stable sheaves on a K3 surface.
+As the moduli space of smooth projective K3 surfaces is a countable union of $19$-dimensional varieties, $F(Y)$ cannot always be isomorphic to a moduli space of stable sheaves on a K3 surface.
 Nevertheless, the following result was proved in \cite{H2}:

 \begin{thm} Assume that $d=2(n^2+n+2)$ where $n$ is an integer $\geq 2$ and let $Y$ be a generic cubic fourfold in $\kc_d$.
-Then $F(Y)$ is isomorphic to the Hilbert scheme of length-$2$ $0$-dimensional subschemes of a K3 surface and so, in particular, to a fine moduli space of stable sheaves. \end{thm}
+Then $F(Y)$ is isomorphic to the Hilbert scheme of length-$2$ $0$-dimensional subschemes of a K3 surface and so, in particular, to a moduli space of stable sheaves. \end{thm}

 The case $d=8$, corresponding to cubic fourfolds $Y$ containing a plane $P$, is not covered by this result.
 This happens despite the fact that a very natural K3 surface is related to the geometry of $Y$.
 Indeed, consider the projection $Y\dashrightarrow\PP^2$ from $P$ onto a plane in $\PP^5$ disjoint from $P$.
 The blow up of $Y$ along $P$ yields a quadric fibration $\pi:\widetilde Y\to\PP^2$ whose fibres degenerate along a plane sextic $C\subseteq\PP^2$.
 Assume that $C$ is smooth (which is generically the case).
 The double cover $S\to\PP^2$ ramified along $C$ is a smooth projective K3 surface.